 In addition to focusing on diversity, you will learn theoretical perspectives from the social sciences, natural sciences and humanities, giving you a well-rounded understanding of interdisciplinary issues, as well enhanced research, critical thinking and communication skills.

 All courses are 16 weeks long, and advisors are available to help you select the number of credit hours you take each semester, as well as what courses best suit your goals.

-In addition to the Diversity Track, OU Extended Campus offers an online Minor in Diversity Studies for undergraduate students.
+In addition to the Diversity Track, PACS offers an online Minor in Diversity Studies for undergraduate students.
 The minor is a total of 15 hours taken concurrently with major degree requirements.
 The minor includes six hours of required courses and nine hours of elective courses.

-Visit the OU Extended Campus website to learn more or find out if this degree option is the right choice for you.
+Visit the PACS website to learn more or find out if this degree option is the right choice for you.